Panzerschrek/U-00DC-Sprache-site/_posts/2023-07-24-switch-operator.md

 ```

 Alternatively it is possible to add a `default` branch.
-But such solution may not be safe, since after another enum values will be introduced no new compilation errors will be generated and it may be not so easy to find places in code needed to be changed.
+But such solution may not be good, since after another enum values will be introduced no new compilation errors will be generated and it may be not so easy to find places in code needed to be changed.

 Ü is not unique with such static checks.
 Some modern C++ compilers can also complain about unhandled enum values in `switch`.